talha131/onCrashReboot/content/ict/Hybrid Learning Models/Overview of Online Teaching-Learning and Assessment Tools.md

 ---
-title:Overview of Online Teaching-Learning and Assessment Tools
+title: Overview of Online Teaching-Learning and Assessment Tools
 ---

 Online teaching-learning and assessment tools are digital platforms and software that facilitate education over the internet.
 These tools support the delivery of content, enable interaction, and assess student learning in a virtual environment.